NRI Income Tax & Compliance

 • Exemption Limit: Under section 80TTA of the Income Tax Act, you can claim up to INR 10,000 tax benefits on earned interest from a savings account in a financial year.

-• Eligibility: The tax benefit under this section is only applicable to individuals (Indian residents and NRIs) and HUFs who have savings accounts in India.
+• Eligibility: The tax benefit under this section is available only to individuals (Indian residents and NRIs) and HUFs with savings accounts in India.

-• No TDS: On savings accounts held by HUFs and individuals, there is no tax deduction at source (TDS) charged on earned interest income.
+• No TDS: On savings accounts held by HUFs and individuals, no tax deduction at source (TDS) is charged on interest income.

-• Multiple Accounts: Across different banks, if you have several bank accounts, the total earned interest from them should not be more than INR 10,000.
-In case the amount is more than that, then apart from the exempted amount under section 80TTA, the tax will be charged on the remaining income.
+• Multiple Accounts: Across different banks, if you have several bank accounts, the total earned interest from them should not exceed INR 10,000.
+If the amount exceeds that, apart from the exempt amount under section 80TTA, tax will be charged on the remaining income.

 • Additional Deduction: The deduction under section 80TTA is not included in the INR 1,50,000 deduction available under section 80C of the Income Tax Act.

-• Minimum Taxable Income: If the gross total income of an individual in India is below the tax exemption limit, then on them, section 80TTA is not applicable even if their earned income from the savings account is more than INR 10,000 in a financial year.
+• Minimum Taxable Income: If an individual's gross total income is below the tax exemption limit, section 80TTA does not apply to them, even if their savings account income exceeds INR 10,000 in a financial year.

-These are some of the key features of section 80TTA of the Income Tax Act, 1961.
+These are some key features of Section 80TTA of the Income Tax Act, 1961.
 Moving further, let's know the different types of interest income allowed for claim tax deduction under this section.

-Interest Income Types Not Allowed as Deduction Under Section 80TTA
+Interest Income Types Not Allowed Under Section 80TTA

 Maximum Tax Deduction Allowed Under Section 80TTA

-Under section 80TTA of the Income Tax Act, 1961, you can claim INR 10,000 tax deduction on your earned interest from your savings account.
+Under section 80TTA of the Income Tax Act, 1961, you can claim an INR 10,000 tax deduction on your earned interest from your savings account.
 If the interest is less than or up to INR 10,000 in an accounting year, it is completely exempted from tax.
-However, if the interest earned on a savings account is more than INR 10,000 in a fiscal year, then apart from the exempted tax amount (INR 10,000) on the additional interest income tax will be charged.
+However, if the interest earned on a savings account exceeds INR 10,000 in a fiscal year, then, apart from the exempted tax amount (INR 10,000) on the additional interest, tax will be charged.

-So, according to the mentioned information, under section 80TTA, you can claim up to INR 10,000 tax deduction on your earned interest from a savings account.
+According to the information provided, under section 80TTA, you can claim up to INR 10,000 in tax deduction on your interest earned from a savings account.
 Moving ahead, let's know how you can claim tax benefits under this section.

 How to Claim Tax Deduction Under Section 80TTA?